ajacos/EmpowerEd/README.md

+<h1>Empowered</h1>
-Empowered is an accessible, affordable, and effective digital trauma support system for students and holds access to educational resources and modules for students to still meet the proper needs of education.
+is an accessible, affordable, and effective <b>digital trauma support system</b> for students and holds access to educational resources and modules for students to still meet the proper needs of education.
+<br><br>
 Instructions for Installing and Setting Up:
 - Install the following for Flutter
   sdk: flutter